Daytime Programming presented on Thursday, Friday & Saturday, September 3-5, 2026

 Dan Rowbotham

-Welsh I ~ Absolute Beginners emphasized the structure of the spoken language of Welsh.
-This level is for anyone who needs a comfortable environment to begin learning Welsh.
+Welsh I ~ Absolute Beginners This level is for anyone who needs a comfortable environment to begin learning Welsh.

-Welsh II ~ Next Steps in Welsh is suitable for those with some knowledge of the language who wants to practice and improve.
-Welsh II is on Saturday morning.
-This class will follow on from “Beginners” and you are encouraged to attend both, but it is not a requirement.
+Welsh II ~ Next Steps in Welsh puts into practice what you've learned in the Absolute Beginners class, you are encouraged to attend both, but it is not a requirement.

 This is an informal singing practice session where you will learn some of the hymns we will sing on Sunday afternoon and evening.
 This is your opportunity to hear some Welsh verses pronounced and to practice your part, whatever it may be, with joyful abandon.
 Fun and enlightening.